 Brett E. Bitzer, Attorney

-Brett Bitzer is an associate in Callahan, Thompson, Sherman & Caudill, LLP’s Irvine Office.
+Brett Bitzer is an associate in Callahan, Thompson, Sherman & Caudill, LLP’s San Diego Office.
 Brett represents various business entities and individuals in a wide variety of complex legal disputes including, but not limited to, business litigation, intellectual property disputes, breach of fiduciary duty, professional malpractice, fraud, defamation, elder abuse, malicious prosecution, employment litigation, breach of contract, probate litigation, and general negligence.
 Brett is a skilled litigator who knows how to cost efficiently prepare and posture complex litigation cases successfully for trial and/or settlement.
 Brett prides himself on always being organized and prepared in order to obtain the best result for his clients.